CooeeTours

 Gold Coast

-Whale tail in calm Hervey Bay waters
+Humpback whale tail fluke in the calm sheltered waters of Hervey Bay

 Hervey Bay

-Sydney Harbour with Opera House and whale watching vessel
+Sydney Harbour with Opera House and whale watching vessel on the water

 New South Wales

-Dramatic coastline near Albany, Western Australia
+Dramatic coastline near Albany Western Australia whale watching

 Western Australia